usalko/fluent/doc/md/code-gen.md

 ## Use `flc` as a Package

-Another option for running `ent` code generation is to create a file named `ent/flc.go` with the following content, and then the `ent/generate.go` file to execute it:
+Another option for running `fluent` code generation is to create a file named `ent/flc.go` with the following content, and then the `ent/generate.go` file to execute it:

 ```go title="fluent/flc.go"